MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Results

 This makes visual understanding and manipulation the main bottleneck.
 UMMs possess linguistic abilities mirroring those of corresponding MLLMs.
 They also understand and generate visuals with high precision (see \Cref{fig:qual-examples-gemini-2.5,fig:qual-examples-gemini-3}).
 So why do they not outperform corresponding MLLMs?

-\paragraph{Reasoning with oracle visual chain-of-thought} Where does the failure of UMMs to reason with interleaved images stem from?
+\paragraph{Reasoning with oracle visual chain of thought} Where does the failure of UMMs to reason with interleaved images stem from?
 Is it an inability to generate correct visuals (\emph{generation error})?
 Or do UMMs fail to utilize generated visuals to aid reasoning (\emph{interpretation error})?
-To test this, we replace self-generated imagery with oracle visuals (see \cref{sec:example-visual-cot}) in \geminitwoimage{}'s chain-of-thought (CoT).
+To test this, we replace self-generated imagery with oracle visuals (see \cref{sec:example-visual-cot}) in \ummcol{UMMs}' chain of thought (CoT).
+As illustrated in \Cref{fig:interleaved-all-tasks}, providing oracle visuals highlights a significant performance ceiling for \ummcol{UMMs}.
+While oracles allow \geminithreeimage{} and \geminitwoimage{} to achieve peak accuracy on \formboard{}—far exceeding chance and their underlying \mllmcol{MLLM}—the impact is more varied in other domains.
+Notably, in \hingefolding{} and \paperfold{}, oracle visuals only close the performance gap to the underlying \mllmcol{MLLM}. \emuthree{} demonstrates similar trends but consistently trails the Gemini models across all conditions.
+This suggests that beyond the pervasive issue of \emph{generation errors}, models face substantial \emph{interpretation errors}.
+Yet, on other tasks, oracle visuals are still not sufficient to reliably meet or exceed chance performance.
+Thus, UMMs also suffer from \emph{interpretation errors} as they fail to interpret visual states as actionable evidence for decision-making.